 David W. Lyon

-Dr. Lyon was the founding President and Chief Executive Officer of the Public Policy Institute of California, a not-for-profit, organization dedicated to informing and improving public policy in California through independent, objective, nonpartisan research.
-He served in that capacity from 1994 to 2007.
-Prior to assuming that role, he was Vice President and Corporate Officer of the RAND Corporation.
-Early in his career, he was a regional economist for the Federal Reserve Bank of Philadelphia (1969 – 1972).
-During his career, he has published extensively on social policy, state and local financing issues, and California.
-Dr. Lyon has served on a number of boards and that list currently includes the World Affairs Council of Northern California, the Advisory Board of Asia Society Northern California, and the Board of Directors of the Japan Society of Northern California.
-Dr. Lyon received his Ph.D. and M.C.P. (city and regional planning) from the University of California, Berkeley.
+Dr. Lyon was the founding President and Chief Executive Officer of the Public Policy Institute of California, a not-for-profit organization dedicated to informing and improving public policy in California through independent, objective, nonpartisan research.
+Previously, he was vice president of the RAND Corporation.
+Early in his career, he was a regional economist for the Federal Reserve Bank of Philadelphia.

 Patrick J. Murphy

-Patrick Murphy is Associate Professor of the Department of Politics.
-He received his Ph.D. from the University of Wisconsin-Madison, and a Master's of Public Affairs degree from the University of Texas-Austin.
-His professional experience prior to coming to USF includes teaching as a lecturer at the University of Wisconsin.
-Professor Murphy also has worked for the RAND Corporation and at the Office of Management and Budget in Washington, D.C.
-Professor Murphy teaches in the areas of public administration, public policy and American politics.
-His research focuses on public management and public policy issue, and he has co-authored several reports and articles on the problems of illicit drug use, the management of drug policy, and the economics of drug selling.
-In recent years, Murphy's research has focused on K-12 education human resources issues and higher education financing.
+Professor Murphy is Associate Professor of the Department of Politics, teaching in the areas of public administration, public policy, and American politics.
+His research focuses on public management, education, and public policy issue, and he has co-authored several reports and articles on the problems of illicit drug use, the management of drug policy, and the economics of drug selling.

-State Librarian Emeritus, Dr. Starr researches California history, history of American culture, urban history and "Americans and the California Dream" captures the enigmatic blend of dreams and hardscrabble reality that defines California.
-His books uncover how the Golden State emerged from the Gold Rush, absorbed the shocks of the Great Depression, and was transformed by the sweeping events of World War II and beyond.
-Dr. Starr is a professional member to the American Antiquarian Society, California Council for the Humanities, California Historical Society and the Smithsonian Library Advisory Board.
-He was honored with the National Humanities Medal in 2006.
-Dr. Starr holds degrees from the University of San Francisco (BA) and Harvard University (MA, PhD).
+Dr. Starr, the state Librarian Emeritus, researches California history, history of American culture, urban history and "Americans and the California Dream."
+His books uncover how the Golden State emerged from the Gold Rush and was transformed by the sweeping events of World War II and beyond.
+Dr. Starr was honored with the National Humanities Medal in 2006.